 Based on the findings, the study concluded that senior secondary school students showed a more appreciable level of awareness of climate change when compared to their counterparts in junior secondary schools.
-The study also concluded that both JS and SS students in secondary schools showed appreciable levels of awareness of climate change adaptation strategies.
-The implication is that those who are in basic education (JSS) are not less aware of climate change as compared to other students in SS class as they both have equal access to information and equal capacity to understand the implications of climate change and climate change adaptation strategies.
+The study also concluded that both JS and SS students in secondary schools showed an appreciable level of awareness of climate change adaptation strategies.
+The implication is that those who have a basic education are not less aware of climate change as compared to other students in SS class, as they both have equal access to information and equal capacity to understand the implications of climate change and climate change adaptation strategies.